 This is probably an ancient legend with a modern moral.
 The idea of an Indian Tyl Eulenspiegel going about the country making mischief recalls a great part of the adventures of Hiawatha or Manobozho; in fact, it could not fail to suggest itself to a believer in Shamanism, or pow-wow, according to which evil spirits and men like them are continually teasing mankind, out of sheer malice.
 The reform of the wicked man, under the influence of the "Great Spirit," is of later days.
 I do not believe that the idea of a Great Spirit, in the sense in which it is generally used by Indians, or is attributed to them, was ever known till learned from the whites.
 Nothing is more natural than that during the two hundred years past intelligent Indians, who felt that there were many evils in the old barbaric state, yet who were still under the influence of its myths and poetry, should have made up legends like this purporting to be revelations.
 There is one of the kind given in the Hiawatha Legend, as "Eroneniera, an Indian visit to the Great Spirit," which bears on its face every mark of modern manufacture for a purpose.
 For these very reasons, however, the tale here given is of great interest to the impartial historian.
-I am indebted for it to the kindness of Colonel T. Wentworth Higginson, who informs me that it was written by the Rev. J. Wentworth Sanborn (alias O-yo-gah-weh) of Batavia, N. Y.
+I am indebted for it to the kindness of Colonel T. Wentworth Higginson.
+This is the only story in my collection of which I cannot give the name and residence of the original Indian narrator.

 In the first part we have in the Mischief Maker the same character or principle who appears as Lox, the Wolverine, the Raccoon, and Badger among the Wabanaki.
 The setting the blind women together by the ears, and the dashing of hot pudding, soup, or water in their faces, is another form of a Lox story, which occurs again in the Kalevala.
 But the entire spirit of the tricks is that of Lox, as those of Lox are like those of Loki.
-The Rev. Moncure D. Conway once said to me, as Miss E. Robins has also said in an article in the Atlantic Monthly, that it is only in the Norse mythology that the Evil One, or devil, is represented as growing up from or inspired solely by reckless wanton mischief, - the mischief of a bad boy or a monkey.
-But the very same is as true of so much of a devil as there is in the Wabanaki mythology.
-It is as a grotesque shadow of Loki, but still it is his.
+The Rev. D. Moncure Conway once said to me, as Miss E. Robins has also said in an article in the Atlantic Monthly, that it is only in the Norse mythology that the Evil One, or devil, is represented as growing up from or inspired solely by reckless wanton mischief, - the mischief of a bad boy or a monkey.
+But the very same is as true of so much of a devil as there is in the Wabanaki mythology. is as a grotesque shadow of Loki, but still it is his.
 The Germans say the devil is God's ape; the Indian Lox is the Norse devil's.